Would you like to know more about data governance maturity 2020 trends?

-Indicator 2: “data (management) policies and processes in place”
+Indicator 2: “data (management) policies and processes in place.”

 For successful operation, data management should establish rules.
 Policies and processes are examples of rules.
 The positive trends are also valid for this indicator, as shown in Figure 5.

 The number of respondents that don’t have policies and processes has significantly reduced.
-The number of companies that develop these artifacts remained the same.
+The number of companies that developed these artifacts remained the same.
 At the same time, more companies have reached the “capable” and “effective” levels.

 It is impossible to establish data management without having a budget.
 Indicator 3 demonstrates developments in this area.

-Indicator 3: “budget for data management initiative”
+Indicator 3: “budget for data management initiative.”

 The situation with budgets also improved in 2020 compared to 2019.
 Figure 6 presents the results.

-The percentage of companies that did not have a budget has dropped from 15% to 3%.
+The percentage of companies that did not have a budget dropped from 15% to 3%.
 Companies that have started the budgeting process have increased significantly from 18% in 2019 to 41% in 2020.

 The availability of budget has connections to the support from top management.
 The next indicator demonstrates the trends for that topic.